 D. Tax Cases

-As at December 31, 2019, aside from the ongoing tax assessments, the Association is not a party to any outstanding tax case that is under investigation, litigation and/or prosecution in courts or bodies outside the BIR.
+As at December 31, 2020, aside from the ongoing 2016 tax assessment, the Association is not a party to any outstanding tax case that is under investigation, litigation and/or prosecution in courts or bodies outside the BIR.